Air Line Couplers & Plug Types: A Beginner’s Guide

-Couplers come in three basic flow sizes, ¼, ⅜, and ½ inch.
-It’s easy to confuse flow size with thread size, but flow size refers to the inner diameter, which affects the SCFM, and is not related to thread size.
-You can get the same flow size with different thread sizes, so you must be careful.
+Couplers come in three basic flow sizes: ¼, ⅜, and ½ inch.
+It’s easy to confuse flow size with thread size, but flow size refers to the inner diameter, which affects the SCFM and is unrelated to thread size.
+You can get the same flow size with different thread sizes, so be careful.
 However, flow size is related to style.

 Approximate Max SCFM

 National Pipe Thread (NPT) connections are the most popular and likely the type you need.
-Line couplers with an NPT connection crew onto the hose, which has threads at the end.
+Line couplers with an NPT connection attach to the hose, which has threads at the end.

 Identifying a Line Coupler Style